Parley P. Pratt: Apostle

 In 1835, Pratt entered the leadership of the early Latter Day Saint movement when he was selected as one of the original Quorum of Twelve Apostles.
 While on a mission to the British Isles in 1839, Pratt edited the newly created periodical, Millennial Star.
 While presiding over the church's branches and interests in New England and the mid-Atlantic states, Pratt published a periodical entitled The Prophet from his headquarters in New York City.

 Missouri War

 After serving as a missionary in New York City, Pratt returned to church headquarters in Missouri in 1838.
-He was arrested in November 1838, along with Joseph Smith, and was held in prison in Richmond and then Columbia until escaping on July 4, 1839.
+He was arrested in November 1838 for the murder of Missouri Militiaman Moses Rowland and the mutilation of Missouri Militiaman Samuel Tarwater at the Battle of Crooked River.
+Imprisoned alongside Joseph Smith, he was held in prison in Richmond and then Columbia until escaping on July 4, 1839.
 His writings during this and other imprisonments with Smith comprise many first accounts and stories preserved about Smith.

 Writer

 Pratt was a noted religious writer and poet.
 Many of Pratt's writings are the only credible or lasting accounts from important American and Mormon events, such as the Hauns Mill Massacre and the events and conditions of imprisonment with Smith at Liberty Jail.

 Pratt's first printed work was "'The Mormons' So Called", a 5500-word account of the persecution of Mormons in Jackson County in 1833.

 Pratt wrote an autobiography, published after his death but likely his most widely read work in the 21st century.
 He published a book of poetry in 1835, the first collection of poems by a Latter-day Saint.
 Some of his poems have become staple Latter Day Saint hymns, some of which are included in the current hymnal of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Pratt wrote many of these hymns in 1839 while sailing to England to serve as a missionary.
 He was involved in compiling a hymnal with 40 hymns of his own work while editor of the Millennial Star.

 In 1835, Pratt published a pamphlet about his missionary efforts in Mentor, Ohio.
 This work, entitled "A Short Account of a Shameful Outrage", was the first pamphlet ever published by a Mormon.

 One of Pratt's most influential works was a book entitled A Voice of Warning (1837), first published in New York City.
 Givens and Grow say the book was "a work that served the church as its most powerful proselytizing tool—after the Book of Mormon—for more than a century."
 Pratt made substantial revisions between the first and second editions after Joseph Smith voiced some reservations about it.
 The second edition of A Voice of Warning was published in 1839.